 Momentum is where you check out the customer interest surrounding the investee company and sector.
 If it sounds like it’s linked quite closely to the research you will have undertaken in the market, that’s because it is.
 It’s worth asking yourself whether or not you believe that the business solves a genuine problem in the marketplace.

 If the answer is yes, then that’s a good start.
-Then you need to see how many people need that genuine problem solving; this will indicate either actual or potential customer interest.
+Then you need to see how many people need that genuine problem-solving; this will indicate either actual or potential customer interest.
 Look at the traction the investee company has in the marketplace.

 Does the business idea resonate with a lot of people?
 Does it resonate with you?
-Do you believe in the business model, the revenue model, the sector, the potential to succeed, the team?
+Do you believe in the business model, the revenue model, the sector, the potential to succeed, and the team?